Al-Allama al-Hilli: Life

-Al-Hilli also known as "the sage of Hilla", was born in Hillah, Iraq, commonly viewed as the centre of Shia Islam when Sunni leaders were in control over Baghdad during his lifetime.
-He entered into a prominent family of Shia jurists and theologians.
+Al-Hilli was born in Hillah, Iraq.
+He became known as ‘al-ʿAllāma’ (the great scholar) due to his influence in establishing the city as the center of Shia Islam while Sunni leaders maintained control over Baghdad.
+He was born into a prominent family of Shia jurists and theologians.
 His father, Sadid al-Din al-Hilli, was a respected mujtahid and a leading figure in the Shia community.
-His maternal uncle Muhaqqiq al-Hilli was also a renowned scholar.
+His maternal uncle, Muhaqqiq al-Hilli, was also a renowned scholar.

-He studied theology and Islamic jurisprudence in Hilla under the auspices of his father and his uncle and other notable scholars, including Ali ibn Tawus al-Hilli and Ahmad ibn Tawus al-Hilli.
-He also spent some time at the newly established Maragheh observatory, where he studied Avicennism and mathematics under Nasir al-Din al-Tusi, and was also introduced to the works of Fakhr al-Din al-Razi.
-Later, he travelled to Baghdad and became acquainted with the doctrines of ibn Arabi.
+Al-Hilli studied theology and Islamic jurisprudence in Hillah under the auspices of his father, uncle, and other notable scholars, including Ali ibn Tawus al-Hilli and Ahmad ibn Tawus al-Hilli.
+He may have had indirect exposure to the intellectual circles associated with the Maragheh observatory, and was influenced by the philosophical works of Nasir al-Din al-Tusii and Fakhr al-Din al-Razi.
+Later, he traveled to Baghdad and became acquainted with the doctrines of ibn Arabi.

 Among his other teachers were Najm al-Dīn al-Qazwīnī al-Kātibī and al-Bahrani.
-He also sat with Sunni scholars to study Sunni jurispridence.
-Like Bahrani and Tusi, Hilli was contemporary with the Mongol invasion of Persia and Mesopotamia, and played a role similar to that of his teacher.
+He also sat with Sunni scholars to study Sunni jurisprudence.
+Like Bahrani and Tusi, Hilli lived during the Mongol invasion of Persia and Mesopotamia and played a role similar to that of his teachers in navigating the political landscape.

-Hilli was a prolific writer whose bibliography comprises about one hundred and twenty titles.
-Some of his works have been published, while the manuscripts of others have still to be found.
+Al-Hilli's bibliography comprises about 120 titles.
+Some of his works have been published, while the manuscripts of others have yet to be found.

-After mastering philosophy, theology and astrology as a pupil of the eminent scholars of his time, he began a prolific career as an authoritative writer in his own right.
-Some 500 works are attributed to him, although only a few have been published.
-He moved to Persia in 705/1305, where he became most influential in spreading Twelver Shi'ism within the Ilkhanate's court circles.
+After studying philosophy, theology, and astrology under the eminent scholars of his time, Al-Hilli began a prolific career as an authoritative writer in his own right.
+Some 500 works are attributed to him, although only a fraction have been published.
+He moved to Persia in 705/1305, where he became highly influential in spreading Twelver Shi'ism within the Ilkhanate's court circles.

-In 1305, Al-Hilli emigrated to Persia, to the court of the Il khan Öljaitü, whom it is believed he converted from Sunni Islam to Twelverism.
-As a result of his conversion, Öljaitü proclaimed Twelver Islamd as the state religion of Iran.
-Coins were minted in the names of the Twelve Imams.
-Both al-Hilli and his son, Fakhr al-Muhaqqiqin, were engaged in extensive theological and jurisprudential debates with the local Sunni scholars.
+At the court of the Il khan Öljaitü, it is believed he successfully converted the ruler from Sunni Islam to Twelver Shia Islam.
+As a result, Öljaitü proclaimed Twelver Islam as the state religion of Iran, and coins were subsequently minted in the names of the Twelve Imams.
+Both al-Hilli and his son, Fakhr al-Muhaqqiqin, engaged in extensive theological and jurisprudential debates with local Sunni scholars.
 Having impressed the Ilkhan, he was appointed to the traveling madrasa sayyara.
-Al-Hilli, however, eventually returned to his hometown and spent the last years of his life teaching there.
+Al-Hilli eventually returned to his hometown where he spent the last years of his life teaching.